paulkn/esar/src/pages/index.md

 ### What was she really up against?
 Was the enemy trying to steal her very destiny?

 Was she going to be that warrior she had dreamed about?
-Armor on, sword in hand, unafraid of anything...
+Armor on, sword in hand, unafraid of anything.

 Was she going to hold on to the word of God in her heart, the things He had spoken to her and the dreams and visions He had given her?